bazelbuild/bazel/site/designs/_posts/2016-06-21-environment.md

 * Building on the already existing mechanism to specify, inherit, and override command-line options reduces the amount newly introduced concepts.
 The main addition is a command-line option.

-A corner case from that perspective is the `bazel_freeze_environment` script.
-While it solves a valid use case, its only purpose is the management of environment variables.
-At least it is strictly a user tool, in the sense that Bazel itself does not depend on it: Bazel will happily read any syntactically valid rc-file, regardless how it was created; so a user can hand-code the user-project local `.bazelrc` file, use the help of `bazel_freeze_environment`, or use a third-party tool to generate it.

 ### Source of Knowledge for Needed Environment Variables